PARK DEVELOPMENT PROJECT

 REPORT ON MICROSOFT CREATE TO INSPIRE PROGRAM

 “Summer Fields School” has been selected as one of the leading schools of South Delhi to be a part of Microsoft Create To Inspire School Program.
-In relation to this on 29th October’2015 a workshop was conducted on Sustainability by Microsoft group.
-The workshop was to train teachers for conducting 14 tool kits in their respective schools and bringing about measurable impact on the children, who are the future of our society.
+Keeping up with same, on 29th October, 2015 a workshop was conducted on Sustainability by Microsoft group.
+The workshop was to train teachers for conducting 14 tool kits in their respective schools and bringing about a measurable impact on the children, who are the future of our society.
 These toolkits are in line with CCE curriculum.
 This project when conducted in school will develop 21st century skills in our students, making them responsible citizens of our country.

 The objective of the workshop was to sensitize the students towards environment.
 The programme objective is to build a school culture that offers a vision of innovation, enables teacher collaboration, and sharing of teaching practices.
 The programme intends to build the capacity on using new pedagogies and creating conditions for deep learning by implementing the provided environmental curriculum linked to existing subjects.
 The program is an enabler for ‘Swach Bharat’ and ‘Smart Citizenship’.

-The teachers and students of Summer Fields School has already started working on this project.
-There are many interesting activities.
+The teachers and students of Summer Fields School have already started working on this project.
+Many interesting activities have been incorporated.
 They are linked to the topics like Natural Resources in subjects like Social Studies and Social Science.
 Students can also use simple maths operations to complete the activity.
-Some of the photographs of students and teachers being actively involved in completion of these toolkits are given below.